JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
-The code is defined to input from the series template, and in each iteration that input item will become a successive item of the series.
+The code is defined to input from the array template, and in each iteration that input item will become a successive item of the array.

 A `find-last?` does the same thing as `find?` except that it scans the table backwards.
 A `find-only?` succeeds if there is exactly one match, and rejects if there are none or more than one.
-A useful special case is `series sole?()`, resulting in the single item of the series, rejecting if the series has 0 or multiple items.
+A useful special case is `array sole?()`, resulting in the single item of the array, rejecting if the array has 0 or multiple items.
 Another is `find-unique?{...}` that finds all matches and rejects if there are none or they are not all equal.

 ### Replacing and aggregating

-A `for-each` block will evaluate a `do` block on each item of a series in order, resulting in an unsorted series with items containing the results in the same order.
+A `for-each` block will evaluate a `do` block on each item of an array in order, resulting in an unsorted array with items containing the results in the same order.
 If an item is rejected, it is left out of the result.
 The `for-all?` block is like `for-each` except it rejects if the code block rejects on any item, otherwise resulting in the replaced table.
-The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input series.
+The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input array.
 For example:

 ```
 test {
-  l = series{0} & 1 & 2 & 3
+  l = array{0} & 1 & 2 & 3

   // replace each item with result of block on it (like functional map) check l for-each {+ 1} =? (clear() & 2 & 3 & 4)